-Van Bronckhorst's first year at Rangers assessed
+Van Bronckhorst's tumultuous tenure at Rangers assessed

 Gerrard had grown frustrated by a lack of investment - made worse when Rangers went out of the Champions League to qualifiers to Malmo - and he was soon on his way to Aston Villa as their Europa League group campaign faltered.

 That was the context as Van Bronckhorst held up the red, white, and blue scarf in the Ibrox blue room.
-The question is, are the club any better off now than they were then?
+The question is, are the club any better off now than they were then as they launch a bid to replace him?

 Domestic questions